GazzolaLab/MiV-OS/CONTRIBUTING.md

 ### Pull requests

-Please follow these steps to have your contribution considered by the maintainers
+Please follow these steps to have your contribution considered by the maintainers:

 1. Follow the [styleguides](#styleguides)
 2. Before you submit your pull request run [pytests](https://pypi.org/project/pytest/) and make sure that all tests pass.
 In order to run pytest, run the following line from the top directory: